westonbrown/samples-dev/02-samples/14-agentic-ai-at-the-edge/README.md

 ### Voice-Enabled Setup (Recommended)

 #### Model Selection
-The architecture uses Qwen3-1.7B for edge AI performance:
+The system uses a **fine-tuned Qwen3-1.7B model** optimized for function calling:
-- Advanced reasoning capabilities with structured output generation
+- Custom fine-tuned for structured tool use and parameter extraction
+- Optimized for cockpit control commands with 95%+ accuracy
-- 1.7B parameters optimized for edge deployment with extended context support
+- 1.7B parameters with Q4_K_M quantization for edge deployment
-- Strong instruction following and agent capabilities
+- Extended context window (4096 tokens) for complex interactions
+- Compatible with llama.cpp for efficient inference

+Voice processing uses **FFmpeg with Whisper** in a Docker container:
-- Multilingual support for global deployment
+- Container-isolated transcription for security and portability
-- Open source compatible licensing

-Voice processing is handled separately by FFmpeg with integrated Whisper for optimal efficiency.
+- Supports 100+ languages with automatic detection
+- Processes audio files with proper permission handling

 1. **Download Qwen3-1.7B model**:
 ```bash